finbourne/insights-sdk-csharp/sdk/docs/VendorLogsApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<VendorLogsApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<VendorLogsApi>();
             var id = "id_example";  // string | The identifier of the request to obtain the response for.

             try
             {
+                // uncomment the below to set overrides at the request level
+                // VendorResponse result = apiInstance.GetVendorResponse(id, opts: opts);

                 // [EXPERIMENTAL] GetVendorResponse: Get the response from a vendor request.
                 VendorResponse result = apiInstance.GetVendorResponse(id);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));